EnriqueSPR/Enrique_portfolio/README.md

 * Optimized Linear, Lasso, Decission Tree, Random Forest, Support Vector Regressors using GridsearchCV to find the best model.

-* SVR was chosen as the most promissing and tuned using GridSearchCV, achieving a score of **0.84** against the test set.
+* SVR was chosen as the most promissing and tuned using GridSearchCV, achieving a score of **0.84** accuracy against the test set.

 * Wrote a python flask server that uses the saved model to serve http requests.